Universal graph representation of stabilizer codes: Conclusion Outlook

-There are several directions in which to explore from this point.
-The first is general.
-Classically, graph representations have shown a strong correspondence between graph properties and code properties beyond simple objects like the degree.
-Notably, spectral expander graphs have led to good classical codes.
-A characterization effort connecting graph properties such as spectrum, expansion, cycle sizes, density, geometry, and topology to distance, decoding, stabilizer weight, etc. could significantly extend this work's insight into stabilizer codes.
-It is also worthwhile to more deeply study the quantum lights out game, as insights onto their strategies have equivalent interpretations on coding algorithm performance.
-First steps towards the worst- and average-case analysis of coding algorithms based on the hardness of certain computational problems have appeared recently~\cite{poremba2024learning}, and their connection to QLO is an interesting question.
-A second direction is directly constructive.
+A third direction is directly constructive.
 Given particular architectures or algorithms of experimental interest, is it possible to systematically design graphs whose codes are particularly suitable for such devices or algorithms in terms of locality of connectivity, geometry, rate, and distance?
-The third involves refining the approach of this work.
+As a starting point, one can conduct a more thorough investigation into extremal graph theory to obtain the best explicit constructions of graphs with a particular girth (as dictated by the Master Theorem of girth, Theorem~\ref{thm:high_girth_high_dist}).
+Such graphs come with guaranteed efficient decodability and distance lower bounds nearly matching the upper bound.
+Even further, one can devise nontrivial strategies for selecting a better choice of stabilizer generators under certain structural conditions, in hopes of chaining these ideas together in order to create high distance, low check weight, and efficiently decodable stabilizer codes.
+It is plausible that such approaches involve modifying the representation itself.
 Representations that are universal are doomed in certain aspects of coding because their generality implies that properties scale with distance.
-If there exists a collection of graphs that, in exchange for representing a restricted subset of stabilizer codes, satisfies low-weight stabilizers, it may open new paths forward for practical code constructions and corresponding algorithms.
+If there exists a collection of graphs that, in exchange for representing a restricted subset of stabilizer codes, satisfies low-weight stabilizers, it may open new paths forward for practical code constructions and corresponding algorithms that are fundamentally not based on topological or classical (i.e. CSS-type product) reasoning.
 Such a representation would essentially lie in an optimal middle ground between the approach of surface-type code constructions and the universal graph representation.